jaredly/j3/Roadmap.md

-- [ ] OK time for layout to not be in .map
+- [x] OK time for layout to not be in .map
+- [ ] now that we're locking down hashes, need to propagate hash changes to dependent dealios

 -----